 Yet, as far as the general public is concerned, conservative women have a position, which is probably whatever a famous Fox female said plus pro-life extremism.

-After the 2016 election surprise, many shocked people have started to suspect that, perhaps, the truth was not so simple, that maybe the media they relied upon for news and analyis didn’t actually know that much about anything, certainly not about what conservatives think.
+After the 2016 election surprise, many shocked people started to suspect that, perhaps, the truth was not so simple, that maybe the media they relied upon for news and analyis didn’t actually know that much about anything, certainly not about what conservatives think.
 These curious folk not only want to read beyond their beliefs for perspective — they do not wish to be fooled by media again — but also want to understand what conservative women think.
 The habits of this particular president have made them quite curious about that.

 Iron Ladies aims to cure the source problem by gathering conservative women’s voices.

 I have found a few conservative women already on Medium.
 I hope to find more so that Iron Ladies will eventually have a steady stream of original content.
 My main goal, however, is to publish a weekly post of links to conservative women’s work outside of Medium.
-(I could post a daily list but for my personal time constraints; I will start with a weekly collection posted on Sunday mornings.)
+(I could post a daily list but for my personal time constraints; I will start with a weekly collection posted on Sundays.)